Victor Margueritte: Life

 He and his brother were born in Algeria.
 They were the sons of General Jean Auguste Margueritte (1823–1870), who after a career in Algeria was mortally wounded in the great cavalry charge at Sedan and died in Belgium on 6 September 1870.
 An account of their father's life was published by Paul as Mon père (1884; enlarged ed., 1897).
 The names of the two brothers are generally associated, on account of their collaboration.

 Victor entered his father's regiment, the Chasseurs d'Afrique, in 1888, and served in the army until 1896, when he resigned his commission.
 He was already known by some volumes of poetry, and by a translation from Calderon (La Double méprise, played at the Odéon, 1898) when he began to collaborate with his brother.
 Together they worked on several novels and historical works.

 Victor Margueritte wrote several theatrical "charades" and collaborated with Paul on at least one pantomime: La Peur.
 His novel La Garçonne (1922), which depicted a sexually liberated young woman who wanted to "live like a man," was considered so shocking it caused the author to lose his Légion d'honneur.

+During the Second World War, Victor Margueritte, a fervent pacifist, collaborated with Germany, like others, in the name of peace.
+He signed a letter to this effect published in 1941 in L'Œuvre, by Marcel Déat.

+Historians have found in the archives of the German Ministry of Foreign Affairs payment slips for money from the massive purchase of Victor Margueritte's works.Moreover, well before the war, large sums of money were invested by the Germans in all of Victor Margueritte's pacifist magazines, in order to make them viable and ensure the reach of their own propaganda.Patrick de Villepin, notice « Victor Margueritte [archive] », in Le Maitron.